cdapio/hydrator-plugins/core-plugins/docs/Window-windower.md

 Properties
 ----------
-**width:** the width of the window in seconds.
+**width:** The width of the window in seconds.
 Must be a multiple of the batch interval.
 Each window generated will contain all the events from this many seconds.

-**slideInterval:** the sliding interval of the window in seconds.
+**slideInterval:** The sliding interval of the window in seconds.
 Must be a multiple of the batch interval.
 Every this number of seconds, a new window will be generated.

 Example